miguelnto/sah/README.md

 ## TODO

-- Fix some stuff that shellcheck is complaining about
+- Fix some stuff that shellcheck is complaining about.

 ## Credits

 Sah is a fork of [baph](https://bitbucket.org/natemaia/baph).
-As that didn't seem hugely maintained and the quality of the code could be improved, I decided to create this program.
+As that didn't seem hugely maintained and the quality of the code could be improved, I decided to create this fork.